 The UK government’s aim is to contain and control antimicrobial resistance by 2040.
 This depends on research.
 The NIHR has a crucial role to play in tackling antimicrobial resistance.

-Dr Jane Minton in The BMJ: A cornerstone of modern medicine is crumbling
+- A cornerstone of modern medicine is crumbling by Dr Jane Minton

-Prof Jonathan Ross in National Health Executive: We need a smarter approach to tackling AMR
+- We need a smarter approach to tackling AMR by Prof Jonathan Ross

-Dr Andy Ustianowski's blog: The AMR fight is one we must win
+- The AMR fight is one we must win by Dr Andy Ustianowski

 The NIHR supports important research looking at better ways of using antibiotics.
 Antibiotic stewardship, vaccines and new diagnostics all have a role to play.

-More research into new diagnostics could help establish more quickly whether antibiotics are needed at all, while better management of resistant infections can help prevent infection in the first place and therefore need for treatment.
+More research into new diagnostics, for example, could help establish more quickly whether antibiotics are needed at all, while better management of resistant infections can help prevent infection in the first place and therefore need for treatment.

 NIHR is at the vanguard of clinical research in the UK.
 We provide a range of support to life sciences industry, charities and other funders looking to conduct AMR research in the UK.